FelipeLC-K/P-SIN-I/Prática 05/README2.md

 np.fft.fft()
 ```

-calcula a Transformada Rápida de Fourier (FFT) do sinal.
+calcula a FFT do sinal.

 A magnitude do espectro é obtida utilizando: